 That’s more than most people’s rent!

-When you multiply that by the 3-5 luxury cars in his garage plus all the maintenance and insurance required for the lease) the numbers add up quickly.
+When you multiply that by the 6+ luxury cars in his garage at any given time (plus all the maintenance and insurance required for the lease) the numbers add up quickly.

 Now, I can already hear some of you asking “What about the Beverly Hills Mansion!
 I looked on Zillow and saw that it’s rented!”

 Tai Lopez’s house is indeed rented and this information is readily available to anyone with an internet connection.

 The real owner of the house is Bohbot Marc & Michele Trust, not Tai Lopez.

 And once again, this is a sound decision on Tai’s part.